-Mentioned above, this was a spellbinding performance of the track, by two of hard rock’s greatest vocalists.
-This performance is made even more poignant in retrospect, given both of their absolutely tragic deaths by suicide, which occurred only two months apart.
-Prior to his own untimely passing, Chester dedicated a gut-wrenching performance of his band Linkin Park‘s track “One More Light” to Chris just after his death.
-Chris’ daughter Toni would later return the favor by paying tribute to both her father and Chester with a performance of Hallelujah, a song Chester himself sung at Chris’ service.
-Listen to the “One More Light” performance here, and Toni’s cover of Hallelujah here.
+Here we have a spellbinding performance by two of hard rock’s greatest vocalists.
+This performance is made even more poignant in retrospect, given their tragic deaths by suicide, which occurred only two months apart.
+Before his untimely passing, Chester dedicated a gut-wrenching performance of his band Linkin Park‘s track “One More Light” to Chris just after his death.
+Chris’ daughter Toni would later return the favor by paying tribute to both her father and Chester with a performance of Hallelujah, a song Chester himself sang at Chris’ service.
+Listen to the “One More Light” performance here and Toni’s cover of Hallelujah here.

 No list of Chris’ greatest hits would be complete without the introduction to Soundgarden‘s 1988 label debut Ultramega Ok, “Flower”.
 In a Pre-Nirvana era when most rock music on the radio was still accompanied by tight pants and big hair, the boys of Soundgarden offered a darker and far moodier alternative.
 This was a raw and guttural performance that laid the foundation for Soundgarden’s sound and their rise to become one of Grunge’s most influential acts.